TurcanuTeodor/Online-Internet-Banking/README.md

    - These repositories handle save(), findBy...(), and update() operations using Spring Data JPA.

 4. Entities and database tables
-   - Each entity (e.g., AccountTable, TransactionTable) maps directly to a table in the PostgreSQL database.
+   - Each entity (e.g., Account, Transaction) maps directly to a table in the PostgreSQL database.
    - Hibernate automatically translates entity changes into SQL queries.

 5. DTOs and Mappers